lantw44/copr-rpm-spec/gnome-restore-gtk-icons/INSTALL.md

-Use the command `sudo yum --disablerepo="*" --enablerepo="lantw44-gnome-restore-gtk-icons" reinstall gnome-settings-daemon gsettings-desktop-schemas` to replace the official packages with the patched packages.
+Use the command `sudo dnf upgrade gnome-settings-daemon gsettings-desktop-schemas` to replace the official packages with the patched packages.